grdw/grdw/_posts/2021-10-30-project-euler-24-lexicographic-permutations.md

 }
 ```

 This actually works, but the vectors look all scrambled in a somewhat random fashion.
-It's not a lexicographical permutation just yet...
+It's not a lexicographic permutation just yet...
 Another method of generating permutations is by 'simple recursion' as described here [2] and implemented here [3].
 This comes remarkably close; close, but no cigar.
 We need to find yet another method to build up permutations (there are quite a lot, browsing the internet).
-The one that does seem to provide a lexicographical order is Ord-Smith's algorithm [4], so let's use that one:
+The one that does seem to provide a lexicographic order is Ord-Smith's algorithm [4], so let's use that one:

 ```rust
 fn reverse(vec: &mut Vec<u8>, mut a: usize, mut b: usize) {